Ben-G/Website/content/post/24-Flux-iOS.md

 ![](https://raw.githubusercontent.com/Ben-G/Website/flux-post/static/assets/flux-post/Flux.png)

-Many Flux implementations on the web make us of an  explicit state in stores as well.
+Many Flux implementations on the web make use of an  explicit state in stores as well.

 With an understanding of the basics of the Flux architecture, let's dive into some of the implementation details and questions we needed to answer.